 Food that Really Feeds a Body

-When I’m not at the dental office, you can often find me with my finger- nails filled with dirt, flannel shirt and garden clogs on.
-I love to garden and work in the soil.
-And when I say soil, I mean soil.
-I add compost to my garden every fall, and all winter long the wonderful world of soil building microbes goes to town.
-By the time spring rolls around, that soil is full of nutrients, just waiting to fill my produce with good-for-me things.
+When I’m not at the dental office, I love to garden and work in the soil.
+I add compost to my garden every fall, and all winter long the wonderful world of soil-building microbes does its natural work.
+By the time spring rolls around, that soil is full of nutrients, just waiting to fill my produce with things that are naturally good for me…

 I also raise chickens and goats on my family mini-farm.
-Why in the world do I do that?
-Because when we eat the eggs and milk from those animals, we are eating what they eat.
 My animals happily munch on organic kale and collard greens, leftover lettuce, cucumbers and squash.

-One of my favorite sources of healthy, home grown food is online classi- fieds.
+One of my favorite sources of healthy, home grown food is online classifieds.
 Yes, I’m talking about Craigslist!
-You can often find local farmers that are selling their produce and animal products for much less than you will find from retailers.
+You can often find local farmers that are selling their produce and animal products for much less than retailers.

-Times to look for these products are when they are in season.
+The key?
+You must find produce when it is in season.
 During bumper crop years, home growers are often willing to give away the produce if you provide the labor to harvest it.

 What if you are nowhere near a farm?
 The Environmental Working Group publishes and updates a list every year called The Dirty Dozen and The Clean Fifteen.

-Cows naturally eat grass, but in nearly every dairy in the country, the cows are fed grains and other inexpensive food that are not part of a cow’s natural diet.15
+Cows naturally eat grass, but in nearly every dairy in the country, the cows are fed grains and other inexpensive food that are not part of a cow’s natural diet.